leotraeg/CollaborativeScoping/README.md

 ![overview3.png](./figures/overview3.png)

 ## Datasets
 The datasets contain the two differently challenging multi-source schema matching scenarios OC3 and OC3-FO.
-Both datasets store the tables and attributes of all schemas as records with their extracted metadata and annotated linkable (true) and unlinkable (false) labels.
+Both datasets store the tables and attributes of all schemas as records with their extracted metadata (id, type, parent_id, schema, name, parent_name, datatype, constraints), its serialization (text_sequence), and annotated linkable (true) and unlinkable (false) label (label_linkability).

 **OC3** contains three schemas on Orders-Customers from the three database vendors:
 - Oracle: https://github.com/oracle-samples/db-sample-schemas